elastic/cloud-on-k8s/docs/design/0006-certificate-management.md

 * *Option C*: the init container runs an HTTP server to serve the generated CSR.
 The operator requests the CSR through this API.
 Advantage: the pod does not need to reach any other service.
 Disadvantage: some additional complexity in the design and the implementation.

 Option C is the chosen one here.
 For more details on the actual workflow, see the [cert-initializer README](https://github.com/elastic/k8s-operators/blob/master/operators/cmd/cert-initializer/README.md).

+#### Pods certificate rotation

+It is possible to reuse a previous CSR to issue a new certificate.
+In order to do so, there must be a way to retrieve pods CSRs.

+* *Option A*: when retrieved the first time, store the CSR in the apiserver (can be in the same secret as the certificate itself).
+They can then just be retrieved from the apiserver.
+* *Option B*: request the ES pod again for the CSR.
+Requires an endpoint to be available as a sidecar container, and not only as an init container.

+Chosen option: A, simpler to implement.

 #### Pods private key rotation